Integrating Reward Maximization and Population Estimation: Sequential Decision-Making for Internal Revenue Service Audit Selection: Discussion

 \section{Discussion}

 We have introduced the optimize-and-estimate structured bandit setting.
-The setting is motivated by common features of public sector applications (e.g., multiple objectives, batched selection, delayed feedback), where there is wide applicability of sequential decision making, but, to date, limited understanding of the unique methodological challenges.
-Our proposed ABS approach enables parties to explicitly trade off population estimation and reward maximization.
-We have shown how this framework addresses longstanding concerns in the real-world setting of IRS detection of tax evasion.
-It could shift audits toward higher income individuals and recover more revenue than the status quo, while maintaining an unbiased population estimate.
+The setting is motivated by common features of public sector applications (e.g., multiple objectives, batched selection), where there is wide applicability of sequential decision making, but, to date, limited understanding of the unique methodological challenges.
+We empirically investigate the use of structured bandits in the IRS setting and show that ABS conforms to IRS specifications (unbiased estimation) and enables parties to explicitly trade off population estimation variance and reward maximization.
+This framework could help address longstanding concerns in the real-world setting of IRS detection of tax evasion.
+It could shift audits toward tax returns with larger understatements (correlating with more total positive income) and recover more revenue than the status quo, while maintaining an unbiased population estimate.
 Though there are other real-world objectives to consider, such as the effect of audit policies on tax evasion, our results suggest that unifying audit selection with estimation may help ensure that processes are as fair, optimal, and robust as possible.
 We hope that the methods we describe here are a starting point for both additional research into sequential decision-making in public policy and new research into optimize-and-estimate structured bandits.